JasonHoku/eden-performance-boost-research/ReadMe.md

 2.)Pushing past 1GB VRAM allotment requires editing and saving one text file. (close game and dgvoodoo first)

-Open dgVoodoo.conf with notepad or any text editor (POL Folder requires run as admin to save)
+Open dgVoodoo.conf with notepad or any text editor (Install Directories require run as admin to save)

 In your text editor scroll down to the DirectX section and find: